 And then there’s the added benefit that a cat’s purr is kind of like a white noise machine, lulling you into dreamland quickly and calmly.
 Plus, we can vouch for the fact that having an extra warm body in the bed makes you feel happy and loved.

 Humans have an inherent need for touch.
 And while we respond well to touch from other humans, we also respond well to touch from pets.
-Almost all small children are enthralled when they see animals, and can’t wait to touch them.
-But even as adults, we rely on social touch.
+Almost all small children are enthralled when they see animals and can’t wait to touch them.
+Even as adults we rely on social touch.

 In fact, touch starvation is real.
 When we don’t get enough social touch, it can have a negative impact on our wellbeing.
-With so many people having to isolate and/or work remotely with the pandemic, it’s becoming even more of an issue.
+But luckily our companion animals can help.

-Often, social interactions form a major part of mental health.
+Social interactions often form a major part of our mental and emotional wellbeing.
 And this is yet another way in which pets and mental health are linked.
 If you have a dog, for instance, you probably have to exercise it at the local dog park or beach.
 This means an opportunity to run into a few familiar faces for some quick conversation at the very least.